The Dehn twist coefficient for big and small mapping class groups: Realizing any rational number

+\begin{proof}[Proof of Proposition \ref{prop:allofQ}] For every $n \geq 2, n \in \mathbb{N}$, we let $D_{n}$ be the disk with $n$ punctures $p_{1},\dots, p_{n}$ and $B_{n}$ its mapping class group, namely the braid group on $n$ strands.
 We use that for every rational number $q$ there exists an $n\in\N$ and pure braid $\beta_q\in B_n$ such that $\fd(\beta_q)=q$.
 We recall that a pure braid is an element that induces the identity on the set of punctures (equivalently the space of ends) of $D_n$.
 Since, as far as we know, such examples are not provided in the literature, we provide a $\beta_q$ for all $q\in\Q$ in Example~\ref{Ex:purebraidwithprescribedFDTC} below.

 We first consider an intermediate surface which we call $D_n'$ obtained from $D_n$ by expanding each puncture $p_{i}$ to a small boundary component $P_{i}$ , and we choose an extension of $\beta_q$ to a homeomorphism $\beta_q'$ of $D_n'$ that fixes all boundary components pointwise.
 The point is now that, for all $n\in\N$, up to diffeomorphism, each surface $\Sigma$ of infinite type with a chosen compact boundary component $\partial$ is given as the connected sum of the closed disk $\D$ with $n$ surfaces that are not the two-sphere, where the boundary coming from $\D$ is the chosen boundary component.
 We explain this in the next paragraph.